 If you’re looking for the best deal on your mortgage, gas and electricity or savings account, price comparison sites are a great place to start your search.
 However, there are a few points to remember before you decide to use one.

-- Don’t use a single price comparison site.
-Individual price comparison sites don’t all give you the same results, so check out a few before you decide to switch lender, supplier or buy a product.
+Don’t use a single price comparison site: Individual price comparison sites don’t all give you the same results, so check out a few before you decide to switch lender, supplier or buy a product.
 This might take you a bit more time, but it’s worth doing as it could save you a lot of money.

-- Make sure the product fits your needs.
-Do some research before you make a final decision and ensure the product is right for you.
-The cheapest deal available may not necessarily be best for your specific needs.
+Make sure the product fits your needs: Do some research before you make a final decision and ensure the product is right for you.
+The cheapest deal available might not necessarily be best for your specific needs.
 For example, are you better off choosing a fixed or variable mortgage rate?
 Should you go for a short or long term fixed price energy deal?
 Some comparison sites won’t have much guidance available, so it’s best to be armed with a certain amount of knowledge before you make a final decision.

 When should I use a price comparison website?

 If you’re looking for a way to cut your bills or find out which product best suits your needs, price comparison sites are a good way to get an overview of what’s on offer.

 Once you’ve checked what’s available using a few different price comparison sites, you can either switch through the website itself or contact the supplier directly.

 Do comparison sites show every supplier on the market?

 Some suppliers might have exclusive deals in place with a particular comparison website, or they might have chosen not to appear on comparison sites at all.

 For these reasons, it’s always best to run a comparison on a few websites to see what other options are available before you make a decision.

 Remember you’re in the driving seat.
 If you have any doubts about a specific product do some external research – often a quick web search will provide you with up to date information.

 How do I use a price comparison website?

 We’ve come up with a list of recommended websites, based on the type of product you’d like to buy.

 For example, if you want to find a cheaper deal on your car insurance, a comparison site will ask you to fill in details about where you live, your car and how you use it.

 Some websites use these techniques to try to guide you towards picking one of their partner suppliers, even if they aren’t necessarily the best choice for you.

 If this is the case you’ll need to go directly to the supplier’s website.

 Choosing a price comparison website

 There are plenty of price comparison sites out there, so it can be difficult to decide which one to use.

 Each of the below provides a representative view of the market and has been chosen based on a combination of criteria, including unique features and quality of information.

 Remember, it’s always a good idea to use more than one comparison site before you make a decision.

 So if you’re looking for better interest rates, or improved customer service, it’s a good idea to see what’s available.

 There are lots of things to consider before you decide to apply for a mortgage, so it’s worth reading Mortgages – a beginner’s guide before running a comparison to find the best rate for you.